denzelrenner/LIFE4136-Group1-Rotation2/README.md

 all performed on mac intel i5

 ## Tool intallation
-These scripts/commands should be ran to install all the tools necessary to reproduce results
+These scripts/commands should be ran to install some of the tools necessary to reproduce results

 On the cloud:
 raxml_install.sh